canopyclimate/golive/readme.md

 }
 ```

 As you can see, the struct itself represents the state of your view.
 The `phx-click` attributes correspond to event types in our `HandleEvent` handler.
 After an event is handled, the view is recalculated and new state communicated via WebSocket to the client where it is displayed.
+You can access your view’s fields and methods from your template as `.V`.

 You can find more examples in the `examples/` directory.
 To run: